LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 Our FaaS UI allows developers to directly develop, deploy and test new functions.

-You can either access this UI via [https://faas.liveperson.net](https://faas.liveperson.net) or by using the [LivePerson Domain API](https://developers.liveperson.com/retrieve-api-domains-using-the-domain-api.html) to retrieve the corresponding domain of service:
+You can either access this UI via [https://faas.liveperson.net](https://faas.liveperson.net) or by using the [LivePerson Domain API](https://developers.liveperson.com/retrieve-api-domains-using-the-domain-api.html) to retrieve the corresponding domain by providing the service `faasUI` to the Domain API.
-* faasUI

 To get access to this page, you'll need to ask your LivePerson account team to enable the correct permissions for your account.
 Please contact them to do so.

 <div class="notice">FaaS currently supports the latest versions of <strong>Firefox</strong> and <strong>Chrome</strong>.</div>

 The FaaS UI is divided into three main components.
-At the top of the UI you can find tab-based navigation which will allow you to navigate these components.
+At the top of the UI, you can find tab-based navigation which will allow you to navigate these components.
 The **Develop** tab (see below) is the default page that will be visible.

 ![](img/faas-menus.png)